diazandr3s/MONAILabel-Apps/segmentation_highresnet3D/README.md

-#  Brain parcelation using highresnet 3D
+#  Brain parcelation using highresnet 3D -  WORK IN PROGRESS

 ### Model Overview